pronoiac/the-manual/the-manual.md

 Take a stroll down to the shops and get some provisions in.
 The day will be overcast and grey; probably a spot of rain.
 If there is a test match going on England will be doing moderately well.
-A minor tragedy will have happened somewhere in the world: Metro crash in Paris, a fairground disaster at the Tivali Gardens in Copenhagen, that sort of thing.
+A minor tragedy will have happened somewhere in the world: Metro crash in Paris, a fairground disaster at the Tivoli Gardens in Copenhagen, that sort of thing.

 It's time to play old records and reflect on the strangeness of life and wonder if that one-night-stand still remembers you.
 In the afternoon make some telephone calls.